CREATE SOURCE: Kafka

 col_name Override default column name with the provided identifier.
 If used, a col_name must be provided for each column in the created source.

 IN CLUSTER cluster_name The cluster to maintain this source.
-If not specified, the SIZE option must be specified.

 CONNECTION connection_name The name of the Kafka connection to use in the source.
 For details on creating connections, check the CREATE CONNECTION documentation page.